nhannt201/VoiceNET.Library/README.md

 btnStop.Enabled = false;

 ```
+### Web ASP.NET MVC ###

+See the example in [VoiceNET.Lib.Demo.ASP.NET](https://github.com/nhannt201/VoiceNET.Library/tree/main/VoiceNET.Lib.Demo.ASP.NET) for more how to use it.

 ## How to create a Model?
 Use the included [MicBuilder](https://github.com/nhannt201/VoiceNET.Library/tree/main/VoiceNET.Lib.MicBuilder/README.MD) program to build an MLModel.zip file for your Dataset.